austencloud/cirque-aflame/README.md

 Each project may require its own `.env` file.
 See individual project READMEs for details.

-- `cirque-app` requires Firebase configuration
+- `ringmaster` requires Firebase configuration
 - Other projects: See respective README files

 ## 📝 Contributing